-- 1. Look out for those around you.
+- Look out for those around you.

-- 2. Realize that it is important to intervene to help others.
+- Realize that it is important to intervene to help others.

-- 3. Treat everyone respectfully.
+- Treat everyone respectfully.
 Do not be hostile or an antagonist.

-- 4. Be confident when intervening.
+- Be confident when intervening.

-- 5. Recruit help from others if necessary.
+- Recruit help from others if necessary.

-- 6. Be honest and direct.
+- Be honest and direct.

-- 7. Keep yourself safe.
+- Keep yourself safe.

-- 8. If things get out of hand, don't hesitate to contact the police.
+- If things get out of hand, do not hesitate to contact the police.